FourtyTwoHQ/enigma/README.md

-# Enigma
+# Lyra

-Enigma is a Ruby gem that fetches your application's passwords from AWS Secrets Manager and builds a file containing them using a `Templatefile` as the guide.
+Lyra is a Ruby gem that fetches your application's passwords from AWS Secrets Manager and builds a file containing them using a `Templatefile` as the guide.
 This results in a simple and platform-agnostic approach to rendering your application password in to a compilable file.

 ## Installation

-`gem install enigma-gen`
+`gem install lyra`

 ## Usage

-Once the gem is installed, simply running `enigma exec` is enough to get you started.
-However, should you want to pass in specific command line options instead of specifying values in your `Enigmafile`, you can do that as well.
+Once the gem is installed, simply running `lyra exec` is enough to get you started.
+However, should you want to pass in specific command line options instead of specifying values in your `Lyrafile`, you can do that as well.

 ```
 --access_key_id [String] Your AWS Access Key ID